 Covering Jewish religion, practice, culture and experience in 25,000 words is a terrifying prospect, but if someone had to do it, I’m glad it was Kahn-Harris.
 Of course there are some things left out, but I can’t think of a major topic or issue that was unaddressed.
 Religious practice was given short shrift compared with culture and history, but you can look up what Jews do on Yom Kippur in five seconds on Google – it’s much harder to find a thoughtful, trustworthy 300-word analysis of post-Enlightenment European Jewish assimilation.

 “Judaism: All That Matters” is concise and clear without being dumb or over-simplified.
 That’s harder than it looks and for relative newcomers to Judaism and Jewishness, it’s a very good place to start.

-If you’re interested in learning more, I’d follow “Judaism: All That Matters” with “Essential Judaism” by George Robinson (Pocket Books, 2001, 672pp).
+If you’re interested in learning more about Jews, Judaism and Jewishness, I’d follow “Judaism: All That Matters” with “Essential Judaism” by George Robinson (Pocket Books, 2001, 672pp).
 Robinson’s book goes into depth in a lot of areas Kahn-Harris doesn’t have room to touch on, and the editorial voices have a similar clarity and fair-mindedness.
 That said, for current affairs Kahn-Harris is much superior.
 In many places Kahn-Harris captures the nut of an issue or a debate much more clearly and thoughtfully than Robinson.
-Part of this is because Robinson’s book was published 11 years before Kahn-Harris’s (2001 vs 2012) – an eon in Middle Eastern politics.
+Part of this is because Robinson’s book was published 11 years before Kahn-Harris’s (2001 vs 2012) – a very long time in Middle Eastern politics.